Low Fidelity Visuo-Tactile Pretraining Improves Vision-Only Manipulation Performance: INTRODUCTION

-\begin{enumerate} \item We demonstrate the effectiveness of visuo-tactile pretraining even with a lower fidelity, imprecise sensor on two different state-of-the-art imitation learning methods. \item We demonstrate an affordable durable approach to visuo-tactile pretraining, which is especially cost-effective for improving the performance of vision-only agents. \item We show that by freezing a pretrained tactile encoder, we can mitigate the overfitting of low-fidelity tactile sensors. \end{enumerate}
+\begin{enumerate} \item We demonstrate the effectiveness of visuo-tactile pre-training with a low-fidelity, open-source sensor. \item We demonstrate an affordable, durable approach to visuo-tactile pre-training, which is especially cost-effective for improving the performance of vision-only agents. \item We show that by freezing a pre-trained tactile encoder or removing it entirely, we can mitigate the overfitting of low-fidelity tactile sensors while still maintaining a performance boost from tactile information. \item We demonstrate the unique impact of tactile sensing on performance by comparing with a vision-only pre-training ablation. \end{enumerate}

-\section{Background and Related Work}
+\section{BACKGROUND AND RELATED WORK}